 A typical namespace is provisioned with the following:

-- A web content area and an object storage area.
-These are always provided as a pair and summarized as 'Storage' when presented in a list.
+- A web content file store, and a second file store for data storage.
+These are always provided as a pair and summarized as 'File-Store' when presented in a list.

 - A DNS domain name for web content